 If a Person Suffered a Traumatic Brain Injury in a Car Accident, Can That Person Receive Disability Benefits?

 In a car accident, it is common for a person to hit their head, leading to injuries in the brain.
 The key determinate as to whether or not a claimant will be successful is whether their non-medical and medical requirements can be satisfied.
 Not every impairment or accident-related injury has physical signs.
 In fact, many severe injuries that can limit a person’s ability to work and carry out daily tasks can have few apparent signs.
 In the case of a traumatic brain injury, the presence of the condition may be proven under several listings, provided there is objective medical evidence accompanied by reports of the limitations imposed by the injury.
 Traumatic brain injuries can affect a person’s memory and their ability to complete tasks.
 If the injured party’s deficits are severe enough that they are unable to work, they could receive disability benefits.
-If you suffered a traumatic brain injury, contact an experienced auto accident attorney.
+If you suffered a traumatic brain injury, contact an experienced Cordova personal injury attorney.

 A Victim Developed Neck Pain Shortly After a Car Wreck, and It Continues for Months.
 The Victim is Diagnosed With Whiplash.
 Can They Claim Disability Benefits?